3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-In gaincal, the previous gaintable with short-interval phase solutions will be applied, to allow a longer solution (averaging) interval foramplitudee self-calibration.
-Set up gaincal to calibrate amplitude and phase, with a longer solution interval, and the same refant etc. as before.
+In gaincal, the previous gaintable with short-interval phase solutions will be applied to allow for a longer solution (averaging) interval for amplitude self-calibration.
+Set up gaincal to calibrate amplitude and phase, using a longer solution interval and the same reference antenna as before.

 os.system('rm -rf target.ap1')